OneDrive/onedrive-api-docs/resources/item.md

 | **video**                | [VideoFacet](../facets/video_facet.md)                   | Video metadata, if the item is a video.
 Read-only.                                                        |
 | **location**             | [LocationFacet](../facets/location_facet.md)             | Location metadata, if the item has location data.
 Read-only.                                              |
 | **deleted**              | [DeletedFacet](../facets/deleted_facet.md)               | Information about the deleted state of the item.
 Read-only.                                               |

+**Note:** The `eTag` and `cTag` properties work differently on containers (folders).
+The `cTag` value is modified when content or metadata of any descendant of the folder is changed.
+The `eTag` value is only modified when the folder's properties are changed, except for properties that are derived from descendants (like `childCount` or `lastModifiedDateTime`).

 ## Instance Attributes